-For extended storage, the solution may be stored at -20 °C. The antibody is supplied with 50% glycerol to prevent freezing.
+For continuous use, store at 2-8 °C for up to six months.
+For extended storage, the solution may be stored 0 °C to -20 °C. The antibody is supplied with

+50% glycerol to prevent freezing.
 If slight turbidity occurs upon prolonged storage, clarify the solution by centrifugation before use.